snyk/user-docs/docs/scan-with-snyk/snyk-code/import-repository-to-snyk/excluding-directories-and-files-from-the-import-process.md

 ## **Exclusion syntax of the .snyk file**

-### Snytax to use to exclude files and directories from Snyk Code testing
+### Syntax to use to exclude files and directories from Snyk Code testing

 Use the following syntax to exclude files and directories by using the `.snyk` file: